What is Mutual Exchange?

 There is nothing to stop you advertising for a swap in the local press, supermarket or on notice boards but you must not offer any financial incentive.

 When you have found a match, all parties to the exchange must complete our Mutual Exchange Application Form.
+To request a copy of the form, please email email@example.com and we will either email you a copy or send you one by post.
+Once you have completed and signed the form it can be returned to us by post or scan.
 When all forms are received we will begin the process.
-We will visit you and check the property is in good order.
-If any damage is identified and repairs are needed they will have to be done before you move and you will be recharged.
+We will visit you and carry out some visual checks of the property, this is not an exhaustive check and will not identify all tenant responsible damage or unauthorised alterations.
+If we notice any damage, hazards or unauthorised alterations and repairs are needed they may have to be done before you move and you will be recharged if they need to be carried out by the Council.
+We would strongly recommend that all tenants thinking about exchanging fully inspect the other property at least once, checking all rooms and behind furniture.
+We are happy to answer questions about what is likely to standard or non-standard.
+We would also recommend that you ask the person you are swapping with about any changes they have made and responsibilities they have taken on as you will become responsible for these.
 Fair wear and tear is not rechargeable, but the property should be clean and in good decorative order.
 We will also exchange information with other landlords about you and how you have conducted your tenancy with us.

 Why an exchange may not happen